 Take the last ferry back to Tallinn and chill-out & relax!
-I’m sure you are tired of this busy ‘One day in Helsinki itinerary ;)!
+I’m sure you must be tired by now of this busy ‘One day in Helsinki itinerary ;)!

 If you can spare one extra day in Helsinki: consider to visit the gorgeous Nuuksio National Park, which is in easy reach of the capital and makes a great day trip!

 Arrival in Tallinn and still much left of the evening :)!